Planning to be an Engineer

 We also have a full page on undergraduate financial support for students applying for undergraduate engineering programs.

 Do I need to know the type of engineer I want to be when I apply for school?

 Some schools require you to apply to specific programs such as mechanical engineering or electrical engineering.
 Oregon State accepts students under the category of general engineering.
 Students are then able to take their first year and decide on the type of engineering that is most appropriate for their interests and career goals.
 Advisors and faculty will be here to assist you and answer any questions you might have.
-Take a moment to learn about the work and opportunities available in different types of engineering.
+Take a moment to learn about the different engineering majors.